nisarg-chodavadiya/Movie-Review-Analysis/README.md

 # Preprocessing
 ## Part 1: Kaggle dataset with rating and sentiment columns
-It is a major part of which the whole dataset is converted in CSV format with columns Review, Rating, Sentiment by file handling and this preprocessed dataset I am putting on Kaggle and in this project I am using that dataset.</br>
+It is a major part of which the whole dataset is converted in CSV format with columns Review, Rating, Sentiment by file handling in python and this preprocessed dataset I am putting on Kaggle and in this project I am using that dataset.</br>
 Link: https://www.kaggle.com/nisargchodavadiya/imdb-movie-reviews-with-ratings-50k </br>
 Which is looking like this:</br>
 ![Data Frame Snap Shot](https://user-images.githubusercontent.com/75474944/117930709-f45a9c80-b31b-11eb-8aa1-bafeb59a6d97.PNG)